 These associations were found above and beyond the impact of parent-child hostility, socioeconomic status, and sibling age spacing.
 These findings highlight the powerful role of gender socialization in the family of origin to impact future relationships in the family of destination.

-To read more of Dr. Masarik’s publication, please click here.
+To read more of Dr. Masarik’s publication, please visit the Wiley Online Library.